 Lumit™ Immunoassays provide a simple and fast alternative to conventional immunoassay methods including sandwich ELISAs and Western blots.
 The bioluminescence-based method can be completed in as little as 30 minutes.
 We provide several types of Lumit™ Immunoassay for research use, including specific kits to detect protein phosphorylation, cytokines, metabolites or neonatal Fc receptor binding.
 Lumit™ detection reagents and labeling kits to build your own Lumit™ assays are also available.

 We also offer the Lumit™ Dx SARS-CoV-2 Immunoassay, an in vitro diagnostic test used to detect the presence of antibodies to the SARS-CoV-2 virus.

-Currently, the Lumit™ Dx SARS-CoV-2 Immunoassay is only available in the US.
+Currently, the Lumit™ Dx SARS-CoV-2 Immunoassay is only available in select countries.